TracSystems/tapify-specs/README.md

 }
 ```

-Example for DMT token deploys on the TAP Protocol:
+Example for DMT token deploys on Tapify:

 ```javascript
 {